8fold/site-joshbruce.com/content/public/essays-and-editorials/finances/investment-policies/content.md

 The **home base** approach looks at the whole portfolio (as most of the strategies up to this point have as well; however, it will look at one or more of the tax buckets and accounts as the "home base" for rebalancing.

 Let's say you use a three tax bucket approach and you have money in all three buckets.
 However, you have more money in the tax-deferred bucket.
 This may become the bucket you use for rebalancing.
 You are moving toward a portfolio allocation of 90 percent equities, 5 percent bonds, and 5 percent cash valued at 1,000 USD.
-Right now you have 950 USD in equities and 50 USD in cash.
-In your taxable accounts, you have 100 USD in equities and the 50 USD in cash.
-In your tax-deferred accounts you 600 USD.
-In your tax-free accounts you have the remaining 150 USD.
+Right now you have:

+- 950 USD in equities and 50 USD in cash.
+- In your taxable accounts, you have 100 USD in equities and 50 USD in cash.
+- In your tax-deferred accounts you have 600 USD.
+- In your tax-free accounts you have the remaining 150 USD.

 To put the portfolio in balance, you'll need 900 USD in equities, 50 USD in bonds, and 50 USD in cash.
 So, you sell 50 USD worth of the equities in your tax-deferred account and purchase 50 USD in bonds.

 Note: The benefit of using a tax-favored account for this type of transaction is that you will most likely avoid any tax liability.
-However, the drawback is that in these types of accounts it's often difficult to take advantage of tax-loss harvesting.
+However, the drawback is that in these types of accounts it's often difficult (read impossible) to take advantage of tax-loss harvesting.

 The **satellite (I treat all my children the same)** approach looks at each tax bucket (or brokerage account) as a separate portfolio with target allocations; use the same method for each satellite.